 Some courts have used a plaintiff's development costs as a measure of the plaintiff's actual loss resulting from misappropriation.
-"The cost to create property has long been considered an appropriate factor in computing damages, so long as the 'property . . . is injured or destroyed by the wrongful or negligent act of another."
-But there are exceptions and qualifications.
-For example, one court "excluded expert testimony purporting to measure damages by R&D costs, noting that such costs do not bear a necessary relation to the market value of the research once developed," and holding that "the 'cost to create or duplicate' method could generate the same value for a worthless trade secret and a trade secret worth millions of dollars."
-And some courts, including the Fifth Circuit in University Computing v.
-Lykes-Youngstown Corp., have held that R&D costs are recoverable only where the entire value of the trade secret has been destroyed, such as where the trade secret was publicly disclosed.
-In other cases, "where the trade secrets developed by the research have been demonstrated to have actual value . . . courts have measured damages, at least in part, by development costs."
+"The cost to create property has long been considered an appropriate factor in computing damages, so long as the 'property . . . is injured or destroyed by the wrongful or negligent act of another.'"37 But there are exceptions and qualifications.
+For example, one court "excluded expert testimony purporting to measure damages by R&D costs, noting that such costs do not bear a necessary relation to the market value of the research once developed," and holding that "the 'cost to create or duplicate' method could generate the same value for a worthless trade secrets; they do nothing to eviscerate the requirement that a defendant's wrongful acts be a 'but for' cause of plaintiff's damages.") (citations omitted).